 It wasn't to be.
 The former Brighton defender fell down the pecking order at the Vitality Stadium and made just 12 appearances during his only Premier League season to date.

-He soon returned to the Championship with Aston Villa, and is now plying his trade with Huddersfield.
+He soon returned to the Championship with Aston Villa, and last plied his trade with Huddersfield.

 Despite having a brilliant goalscoring record in other divisions, Grabban flopped in the Premier League.